 Homestead.
-In New York, a homestead with equity of \$1,033,000 (for 2023) or less is exempt for purposes of Medicaid eligibility, as long as the residence qualifies as a "homestead".
-A "homestead" is defined as the primary residence occupied by a Medicaid applicant or his/her spouse, or his/her minor, certified blind or certified disabled child.
+In New York, a homestead with equity of \$1,097,000 (for 2025) or less is exempt for purposes of Medicaid eligibility, as long as the residence qualifies as a "homestead".
+A "homestead" is defined as the primary residence occupied by a Medicaid applicant or their spouse, or their minor, certified blind or certified disabled child.
 Please note that a homestead may not be exempt from a recovery by the State upon the Medicaid recipient's demise.
 The new equity limit is only applicable for nursing home Medicaid benefits subject to several exceptions.

 Joint Accounts.
 The Department of Social Services ("DSS") will treat assets held jointly as 100% owned by the Medicaid applicant.
 Proof that the joint owner contributed all or part of the joint account may overcome the presumption by Medicaid.